chancandan/portfolio-project-1/README.md

 ![Heading bug fix](docs/readme_images//heading_bug_fix.JPG)

+- Bugs were in the form section of the contact page where I hadn't correctly linked 'for' and 'id' attributes together for the radio button part of the form.
+This was easily enough to fix once my attention was drawn to the bug.

+- I had erros and bugs  in the javascript part of my code for the hamburger menu toggle function.
+This caused a panic in me as we had not yet learned Javascript as part of the course and this was an extra feature that I went off and tried to learn to implement myself.
+It took me a couple of hours of troubleshooting and I thought I might have to remove the hamburger menu altogether which I wanted to try to avoid as I think it's a lovely feature for mobile users of the site.
+Then the penny dropped and I realised I'd put that section of code between the closing body element and the closing html element.
+All I had to do to fix this problem was simply move this section of code up above the closing body element tag.

 ### Unfixed Bugs
 Responsiveness of the website worked on all devices, screen sizes and orientation.
 No further bugs have been found or left unresolved at this stage.